-As of 2019, all disturbed areas not deemed permanent have been seeded.
-Total areas seeded and revegetated prior to 2019 are shown on 2012 annual reclamation report Chronological Seeding Map.
+As of 2021, all disturbed areas not deemed permanent have been seeded.
+Total areas seeded and revegetated prior to 2021 are shown on 2012 annual reclamation report Chronological Seeding Map.
 SP submitted SL-5 requesting Phase II bond release on eligible areas, which was approved on approximately 798 acres (as shown in Figure 2) on 08/27/14.
 SP completed revegetation success monitoring for Phase III bond release during 2015 - 2016 and 2018-2019.
-The results of these monitoring efforts are being incorporated into a SL6 and SL7 Bond Release submittal packages.
+The results of these monitoring efforts were incorporated into SL6 and SL7 Bond Release submittal packages resulting in Phase III release of 1,183.6 acres.
 SP also submitted a request for bond reduction in December 2016, which was subsequently approved on July 24, 2017.